kermitt2/delft/doc/Introduction.md

 Some contributions include:

+* A variety of modern NLP architectures and tasks to be used following the same API.

 * Reduction of the size of RNN models, in particular by removing word embeddings from them.
 For instance, the model for the toxic comment classifier went down from a size of 230 MB with embeddings to 1.8 MB.
 In practice the size of all the models of DeLFT is less than 2 MB, except for Ontonotes 5.0 NER model which is 4.7 MB.

 * Implementation of a generic support of categorical features, available in various architectures.